maxsweil/maxsweil.github.io/README.md

-# <center> This is code for my webpage! </center>
+# This is the code for my webpage!
 ___

-If you're reading this, then you may be in the wrong place (unless you want to read html files).
+If you're reading this, then you may be in the wrong place (unless you want to browse some html files).
 I would suggest viewing my rendered webpage here:  <https://maxsweil.github.io/>